8bitbuddhist/PixelMaestro/docs/_sources/Tutorial.rst.txt

 Sample Sketch
 ^^^^^^^^^^^^^

-Below is a sample Arduino sketch created using `PlatformIO <http://platformio.org/>`_.
+Here is an example sample Arduino sketch created using `PlatformIO <http://platformio.org/>`_.
 It creates a ``Section`` containing a 10x10 grid and starts a blinking animation using a pre-defined color palette.

 .. code-block:: c++